Nickforall/Dioxide/README.md

 ## Usage

-You can compile any utf8 file by running `carbonc filename.cb`
+You can execute any utf8 file with carbon code by running `carbonc filename.cb`

 ## What is Carbonscript?